-- PKC operates a network of 66 passive diffusion tubes across the local authority area.
+- 16.3.4 PKC operates a network of 66 passive diffusion tubes across the local authority area.
 The network of tubes is broken down into the following areas: Perth, Glencarse, Ballinluig, Glenfarg, Dunkeld, Blairgowrie, Kinross, Auchterarder and Crieff.
-The closest diffusion tube is located in Main Road, Ballinluig approximately 4km from the proposed scheme.
-Given the distance of these diffusion tubes from the study area, no tube locations were considered to be representative of conditions local to the proposed scheme. - 16.3.5 The results of the diffusion tube NO2 monitoring survey undertaken for the proposed scheme as set out in Section 16.2 (Approach and Methods) are shown in Table 16.4, including the estimated annual mean NO2 concentrations for the Baseline Year 2015.
+The closest diffusion tube is in Main Road, Ballinluig approximately 1km from the proposed scheme.
+Given the distance of these diffusion tubes from the study area, no tube locations were considered representative of conditions local to the proposed scheme. - 16.3.5 The results of the diffusion tube NO2 monitoring survey undertaken for the proposed scheme as discussed in Section 16.2 are shown in Table 16.6, including the estimated annual mean NO2 concentrations for the Baseline Year 2015.

-Table 16.4 Estimated 2015 annual mean NO2 concentrations
+Table 16.6: Estimated 2015 annual mean NO2 concentrations